Rosita Velázquez: Singing career

-After the Puerto Rican actor's strike was over and things returned to normalcy on the television acting front, Velázquez tried her hand at singing, debuting with Sunshine Logrono, himself a singer, television actor and comedian also, at a theater in San Juan.
+After the Puerto Rican actors' strike was over and things returned to normalcy on the television acting front, Velázquez tried her hand at singing, debuting with Sunshine Logrono, himself a singer, television actor and comedian also, at a theater in San Juan.
 This led to them forming part, along with Gary Nuñez among others, of a band named "Moliendo Vidrio con el Pecho" ("Cutting Glass With Our Chests", which would later shorten their name to "Moliendo Vidrio", or, simply, "Cutting Glass").
 At "Moliendo Vidrio", she would only participate in one album, but the experience provided her with a break from television work before she was hired for what were perhaps the two shows that were the biggest audience hits in her television acting career.

 After "Moliendo Vidrio con el Pecho"

 In 1976, Paquito Cordero, the Puerto Rican television producer, wanted to make a show that was both a family and adult-oriented comedy show, with jokes that could be funny to children and also understood by grown-ups as "double entendre" jokes.
 Thus, he created "En Casa de JuanMa y Wiwi", a show which lasted 14 years on Puerto Rican television on canal 2.
 Velázquez chose for her character to be named like her, and so she played the eponymous "Rosita", the meddling neighbor of "JuanMa" (played by Juan Manuel Lebron) and "Wiwi" (played by Awilda Carbia).
 Benito Mateo played Velázquez's husband, "Benny".

 In 1980, Paquito Cordero debuted another comedy show at Telemundo Puerto Rico, canal 2.
 The new show was named "Los Kakukomicos" ("The Kakucomics", a name that closely sounded like Telemundo's station's call-sign of WKAQ).
 Velázquez was hired to play "Gloria Notesmande", the best friend and collaborator of Otilio Warrington's character, "Cuca Gómez".
 In "Los Kakukomicos, Velázquez also shared acting credits with Juan Manuel Lebron as well as with Adrian Garcia, Raquel Montero, "Machuchal", Shorty Castro, Lourdes Chacon and many others.

 In 1984, Velázquez became a show host, joining Luis Antonio Cosme and Cuban Rolando Barral in a Saturday evenings game show named "Super Sabados".

 Later, a chance for Velázquez to return to canal 11 arrived, when she was hired to co-host, alongside Venezuelan-Mexican actor Raul Vale, the show "R Con R" ("R With R").
 In 1988, she returned to canal 2 to host a game show named "Fantástico" ("Fantastic", not to be confused with the Italian television show of the same name), alongside Argentine Jorge Martinez and Puerto Rican singer Aldo Matta.

 Late in 1988, on December 11 precisely, Velázquez returned to Televicentro (WAPA-TV, canal 4) to work on a show named "Domingo de Oro" ("Golden Sunday"), together with Hector Marcano and Francisco Zamora.

 Disillusioned with the Puerto Rican television industry after "Golden Sunday", Velázquez decided to retire after that and her participation at "En Casa de JuanMa y Wiwi" had finished.